Change: Let’s Talk About It…

 - Encourage others to join you.
 Remember, we are all in this together.
 There will always be changes.
 Encouraging others on your team to change with you can help you hold yourself accountable…and give you a support system when you’re feeling overwhelmed.

 - Celebrate.
 For every small win, celebrate.
-For every person that joins you in embracing change, celebrate.
+With every person that joins you in embracing change, celebrate.
 For every goal completed, celebrate.
 You’ll be surprised at the motivation this can create.

 So the next time your brain tells you something is different, try looking at it from another perspective.
 Maybe you don’t have to stop.
 Maybe you can proceed with caution.
 Our minds crave novelty and growth, and if you don’t start embracing change, progress will never be possible.